Updated January 7, 2020

 Responsible Policies For Care

 For the above reasons, steps must be taken to prevent sanctuary animals from reproducing.
 Barring a health challenge that makes it unsafe, all male mammalian residents should be neutered upon arrival at the sanctuary or when a veterinarian deems them mature and healthy enough for the procedure.
 In the very rare instances when a veterinarian advises against neutering a resident, you will need to create a living situation that prevents the intact male from coming into contact with any intact females of his species while still providing him with companionship and a stimulating environment.
 By neutering the males (which is typically a much less involved procedure than spaying females), you will ensure that your mammalian residents cannot breed.
 Even with the males neutered, you should look into the possibility of spaying female mammalian residents.
-As with domestic cats and dogs, there are many health benefits to the practice beyond avoiding accidental pregnancies; for many species (such as pigs), it is a critical tool for their health.
+As with Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans cats and dogs, there are many health benefits to the practice beyond avoiding accidental pregnancies; for many species (such as pigs), it is a critical tool for their health.

 Performing spay and neuter procedures in birds as a preventative measure is not advised due to the serious risks associated with both.
 Luckily, it is easy to prevent reproduction in avian residents by being vigilant about collecting eggs daily.
 It is important to make egg collection part of the daily routine to ensure eggs are collected long before there is a viable baby inside.
 For your residents’ safety, it is advisable to keep birds safely secured in their yard or pasture- this will help protect them from predators, make it easier to observe them for signs of illness, and will ensure that eggs are easily found.
 If your avian residents have access to the entire property, the chances of someone laying eggs that do not get collected immediately are much higher.
 In situations like this it is not uncommon for a hen to go missing and despite everyone’s best efforts, she is not seen again until she returns with babies.
 Not only is this unsafe for the female (not all stories of a female sitting on eggs ends well as they are vulnerable to predation), it’s also not a responsible practice for a sanctuary.
 Avian residents have clutches of multiple babies, which means your population could quickly become unmanageable if you do not take steps to prevent reproduction.
 Also keep in mind that a chicken who has babies will be bringing more roosters into your sanctuary.
 Given all the roosters who already desperately need homes, if you have room for more roosters you should rescue or adopt those in need rather than bringing more into existence.
 If your organization chooses to have avian residents implanted, be sure to still be on the look out for eggs- the implant eventually wears off, and there have also been reports in the sanctuary community of “faulty” implants, so it is important to stay vigilant.